annalisaxamin/LBDM/README.md

 # LBDM
 Project for the course of Laboratory of Biological Data Mining held by Enrico Blanzieri and Toma Tebaldi (A.Y.
 2022-2023).

-Topic: Small Nucleolar RNAs and ribosome regulation in human
+Topic: Small Nucleolar RNAs and ribosome regulation in human diseases

 Project developed by:
 - Lorenzo Bocchi [@bocchilorenzo](https://github.com/bocchilorenzo)